 Dear Colleagues and Friends,

-The Huffington Center on Aging was established in 1988 through a generous gift from the late Roy M. and Phyllis Gough Huffington with the mission to improve the quality of lives of people as they age, through programs of research, education and patient care.
+The Huffington Center on Aging was established in 1988 through a generous gift from the late Roy M. and Phyllis Gough Huffington to improve the quality of lives of people as they age, through programs of research, education and patient care.
 As we approach the center’s 30th anniversary, this guiding principle remains true to this day.

 On the research front, we have significantly expanded the breadth and depth of our research effort by recruiting outstanding faculty to the center and by reaching out to scientists with interest in aging and age-related diseases at Baylor College of Medicine and in the Texas Medical Center.
 At the educational level, we have trained countless research and clinical fellows through the Center of Excellence in Geriatrics and other programs.
 Under the clinical leadership of Dr. George Taffet, our dedicated physicians have been providing superior services to senior citizens throughout the city of Houston.